 The Chinese Crested has a happy and alert appearance.
-He combines the qualities of a sensitive companion, a calm lapdog, and playful elf.
+He combines the qualities of a sensitive companion, a calm lapdog, and a playful elf.

 He can almost read your mind and will lie in bed for hours without moving a muscle.
 He is almost not interested in going out and running around like other dogs.